-Last night, I looked at this stunningly modern flat; fabulous visual design, but not very practical or comfortable…
+Last night, I looked at this stunningly modern apartment; fabulous visual design, but not very practical or comfortable…

 In the “plus” column, it had a gas cooktop, which is pretty much unheard of in Denmark, and it had a fancy built-in cappuccino machine.
 But, it had very little storage and counter space, and the gas stove was powered by propane tanks, which is more of a hassle than I’m willing to deal with.

-I loved the bathtub, and not many places have them, but the showerhead is above that chair, and that means I’d need to dry the floor everytime I shower, and that’s not something I’m willing to deal with in this price range.
+It has a bathtub, and not many places have them, but the showerhead is above that chair, and that means I’d need to dry the floor every time I shower, and that’s not something I’m willing to deal with in this price range.

 There were other issues, too.
 The ceilings felt very low, and there weren’t any closets.
 It’s common here to not have closets, but the rooms were too small to comfortably accommodate freestanding wardrobes.
 The apartment doesn’t have a parking space, and it’s a bit out of the town center with a not so pretty view, all of which do not bode well for its resale potential.